Stereotactic mammotome is method of biopsing breast lesions, particularly if they are occult on ultrasound.

 The needle tip is pushed into the lesion.
 The distance is controlled through an additional acquisition and corrected if necessary.
-Once targeting is done, system is activated.
+Once targeting is done, the system is activated.
 Due to the vacuum, breast tissue is first drawn to a 19 mm length window present at the tip of the needle, cut by a high speed rotating blade and then dragged onto the drawing room placed at the proximal end of the handpiece needle-holder.
 The number of withdrawn samples can vary from 5 to 20.
 The average length is 20 mm, diameter 3 mm and total weight approximately 1 gr (per 12 samples).

-All withdrawn samples are placed on a radio-transparent support, according to the direction in which each sample was taken (clockwise or counterclockwise) and labeled to be x-rayed in order to verify the presence of micro-calcifications.
+All withdrawn samples are placed on a radio-transparent support, according to the direction in which each sample was taken (clockwise or counterclockwise) and labelled to be x-rayed in order to verify the presence of micro-calcifications.

 At the end of the procedure, a radio-opaque and non-magnetic clip is placed on site for the future recognition of the biopsied region.

-The cutaneous incision is dressed with a steri-strip tape and a compressive bandage is applied for 24 hours.
+The cutaneous incision is dressed with a steristrip tape and a compressive bandage is applied for 24 hours.
 A pack of instant ice is also applied.